Runika: Part 1 – Rules Overview

 It isn’t much of a choice really.

-Runika and the Six-sided Elements is a new game by designer Shannon Kelly (creator of Lucidity: Six-sided Nightmares) and Fox Tale Games, coming to Kickstarter on October 30th, 2018.
+Runika and the Six-sided Spellbooks is a new game by designer Shannon Kelly (creator of Lucidity: Six-sided Nightmares) and Fox Tale Games, coming to Kickstarter on April 30th, 2019.

 How do you play?

-Every round, the player who holds initiative (just a fancy way of saying “the first player”) will draw 4 dice from the bag for each player.
-Each dice represents a different element, and these elements form the raw materials that you need to make runes and cast spells.
+Every round, the player who holds initiative (a fancy way of saying “the first player”) will draw 4 dice from the bag for each player in the game.
+So in a four-player game, there will be 16 dice in the middle of the table.
+Each dice represents a different element (fire, earth, water, air), and these elements form the raw materials that you need to make runes and cast spells.

-Players then take turns drafting these dice from the middle of the table, collecting them one at a time until every player has 4 dice stored on their cards.
+Players then take turns drafting these dice from the middle of the table, collecting them one at a time until every player has 4 dice stored on their boards.

-Once all dice have been stored, players may roll them, and then spend any of their stored dice to reroll.
+Once all dice have been stored, players roll their stored dice, and then spend any of their stored dice to reroll.

-Dice that are on your grid can be pushed around by other dice.
-Part of the puzzle of the game is figuring out how to get dice from one part of your grid into a pattern that will score you prestige points.
+Dice that are on your grid can be pushed by other dice.
+Part of the puzzle is figuring out how to get dice from one part of your grid into a pattern that will score you the points you need to win.